nathanthomp/nsquared/README.md

 # The Nsquared Programming Language
-The Nsquared programming language is a statically typed language that uses the abstraction of *Expressions* and *Statements*.
+The Nsquared programming language is a statically typed, imperative language that uses the abstraction of *Expressions* and *Statements*.
 Compiler built in C.

-Class: Imperative

 Sub Class: Procedural or Object-Oriented

-Rule: Statically Typed

 ## Context-Free Grammar (Syntax)
 ```
-Statement
+Statement - Execution
     statement := declaration | if | ifelse | while | return
       declaration := type label = expression semi
         type := user | primative